 You must have valid grounds to obtain an absolute divorce in Maryland.
 For many couples, legal separation is a pathway to no-fault absolute divorce.
 But legal separation does not make sense for every couple.
 If you and your spouse have comparable incomes, little or no debt and no children, and see separation only as a step toward a no-fault absolute divorce, a separation agreement may not be necessary.
 In Maryland, you can now attain no-fault divorce by simply living apart for 12 consecutive months.

 However, if you have children or unequal incomes, or can’t agree on how to divide your property, a separation agreement may be the answer, even if you intend to eventually obtain an absolute divorce.
 Separation agreements resolve the following issues for the duration of your limited divorce:

 Separation agreements address many of the issues you encounter in a Maryland divorce.
 The separation agreement can be thought of as a template for your eventual divorce arrangement.
 But with a separation agreement you are still legally married and cannot remarry until you are fully divorced.
 If you have questions about a separation agreement in Maryland, a lawyer from the Law Offices of Ellen L. Lee can advise you.

 Review your options for legal separation today

 If you or your spouse is considering legal separation, call an experienced Maryland attorney at 240-552-6957 or contact our firm online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.